aws/aws-cdk-go/awscdk/awsapigatewayv2authorizers/README.md

 // This function handles your auth logic var authHandler Function

+// This role will be used to invoke the Lambda function var role Role

 authorizer := awscdk.NewHttpLambdaAuthorizer(jsii.String("BooksAuthorizer"), authHandler, &HttpLambdaAuthorizerProps{
 	ResponseTypes: []HttpLambdaResponseType{
 		awscdk.HttpLambdaResponseType_SIMPLE,
 	},
+	 // Define if returns simple and/or iam response
+	Role: Role,
 })

 api := apigwv2.NewHttpApi(this, jsii.String("HttpApi"))